MANIFEST

 • Received approvals increase the trust in the published software.

-Token Exchange CCP (TEX)
+Token Exchange CCP

 • Exchange any CCP token for any other token.